TamaCLI/TamaCLI-prompt/README.md

 xargs -a requirements.txt sudo apt-get install -y
 ```

-If you use another OS or package manager, just read the manual [manual-install.md](guides/manual-install.md) to install them manually.
+If you use another OS or package manager, just read the manual [manual-install.md](guides/manual-install.md) to install them manually. or dont. im not your dad

----

 ## 🐾 Future ideas

 - Multiple pets/names